Human Rights

-2. In the promotion of specific enlightenment activities, each Group company shall set policies and priority issues in an autonomous fashion.
-We shall consistently put into practice activities aimed at becoming a corporate group that offers a pleasant work environment, makes employees motivated, is accepted by society, and has a highly developed awareness of human rights.
-At the same time, we shall seek to work together as a group.
+During human rights enlightenment activities, each group company sets policies and priority issues in an autonomous fashion.
+These activities are promoted through Groupwide collaboration as part of our activities aimed at becoming a corporate group that offers a pleasant work environment, makes employees motivated, is accepted by society, and has a highly developed awareness of human rights.

 Process to share the principle of respecting human rights